-If traveling on colder places, I’ll carry a set (shirt and trousers) of terms layer and a fleece sweater too.
+If traveling to colder places, I’ll carry a set (shirt and trousers) of terms layer and a fleece sweater too.

 I always bring 2 backpacks while traveling.
 1 big backpack for all those stuff above, but I keep most important things in my small backpack (around 6-7 kg).